HugBunadarbankinn/TicTacToe/documentation/AdministrationManual.md

 Describes how to deploy and run TicTacToe.

-A downloadable zip file containing the project can be found her - [TicTacToe](www.github.com/hugbunadarbankinn/tictactoe/archive/master.zip)
+A downloadable zip file containing the project can be found here - [TicTacToe](www.github.com/hugbunadarbankinn/tictactoe/archive/master.zip)

 # Server deployment #